 Why is it Important to Identify the UBOs for AML?

 Determining the UBOs for a specific firm is critical to preventing money laundering and terrorist financing - and maintaining compliance with relevant legislation to avoid fines.
 UBO checks are a direct response to criminals employing too complicated ownership structures to control a firm, then using that seemingly legitimate corporation to transfer money from unlawful to legal routes.
+It is an essential step after know your business procedures.

 The procedures used to conceal a criminal's involvement in a legal business, as well as the legislation designed to capture them, are always developing, much like an arms race.